MultiSafepay/docs/content/faq/general/can-i-use-multisafepay-with-wix.md

 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
 ---

-Yes you can.
-Use the [ECWID](https://ecwid.com) app for ecommerce functionality, they connect with us.
+Yes, you can.
+Please refer to how to use the [ECWID](https://ecwid.com) app for ecommerce functionality.
+ECWID can connect with us.